lsuxrstudio/xrstudioguides/switchboard/README.md

 - If you get a Warning in Switchboard that says `Node_0 already running unreal` check for "ghost sessions" using Task Manager.
 Close them down by right clicking them and choosing **End Task**.

 - If Switchboard immediately crashes after launching rename your default `config` folder to something like `config1` so that it doesn't auto-load your last config anymore.

+- If unreal freezes when launching on the render node try building the change list first on the render node in switchboard.
+Should probably add this as a step up above.

 #### Resources